NetEase/libpomelo2/README.md

 static library or shared library for libpomelo2

-- -Dtarget_arch=[ia32 | x64 ], `ia32` by default.

-if you enable openssl and do not use system pre-install openssl, this option is used when compiling openssl from deps/openssl

 - -Dbuild_pypomelo=[true | false], `false` by default.
 - -Dpython_header=<include path>, `/usr/include/python2.7` by default.